amepas/lab_wiki/Lab-Wiki.md

 Twitter: Liyi

 ## Birthday Chair
-The Birthday Chair is responsible
+The Birthday Chair is responsible for recording the birthdate of all lab members and make sure that each member's birthday is celebrated.

 ## Wiki Chair